Layr-Labs/eigenlayer-contracts/docs/permissions/KeyRegistrar.md

 ) external;
 ```

 There ARE NO restrictions on the state of the operator with respect to the operatorSet.
 That is, an operator does not have to be registered for the operator in the `AllocationManager` to register a key for it.
+The contract supports the ERC1271 signature scheme.
+However, **note that the multichain protocol DOES NOT support smart contract signatures**.

 For ECDSA keys:
 - `pubkey`: 20 bytes representing the Ethereum address